3 Min ReadApril 11, 2025

 Additionally, separate Google Business profiles allow dealerships to specify different operating hours, phone numbers and websites.
 This makes it easier for customers to find the correct department, bypassing frustrating phone trees and sending them directly to the department they’re looking for.

-2. Encourage Happy Customers to Leave Reviews
+2. Encourage Happy Customers To Leave Reviews

 According to the White House Office of Consumer Affairs, dissatisfied customers spread their negative experiences widely, telling around nine to 15 people.
 However, happy customers are much less vocal.
 To leverage positive experiences, dealerships should actively encourage satisfied customers to leave reviews.
 Send them a direct link to the Google Business page to encourage participation.